LibruaryNFT/vaultopolis/README.md

 - This is the core contract that facilitates the exchange between Top Shot moments and TSHOT tokens.
 Users can swap their Top Shot moments for TSHOT tokens and vice versa.
 The contract ensures that all exchanges are secure and trustless, leveraging Flow’s capability system.

+### 4. **Liquidity Pool Contracts**

-## Features to Implement
+## Features

 ### TopShotExchange Contract Features

 1. **One-to-One Exchange:**

+There is currently no limits set in place(ie 5 for 5), however they will be added.

 - Users can exchange 1 NBA Top Shot Moment for 1 TSHOT token.
 - Users can exchange 1 TSHOT token for 1 NBA Top Shot Moment.

 2. **User-Initiated Transactions:**